DorkOS

 Topology

-• Namespaces — Each namespace with its agent count and the agents it contains
+• Namespaces — Each namespace with its agent count and member agents

-• Access rules — The cross-namespace allow/deny rules that govern inter-namespace communication
+• Access rules — The cross-namespace allow/deny rules governing inter-namespace communication

-The topology view respects access rules as invisible boundaries.
-An agent in namespace A only sees agents in namespaces it is allowed to communicate with.
-This prevents information leakage — agents cannot discover the existence of agents they are not permitted to contact.
+The view respects access rules as boundaries.
+An agent in namespace A only sees agents in namespaces it can communicate with — agents cannot discover the existence of agents they are not permitted to contact.

 Health and Observability

-Mesh tracks the health of every registered agent through a heartbeat mechanism.
-Each agent has a lastSeenAt timestamp and a lastSeenEvent description that are updated whenever the agent sends a heartbeat or performs an action.
+Mesh tracks every agent through a heartbeat mechanism.
+Each agent has a lastSeenAt timestamp and a lastSeenEvent description updated whenever it sends a heartbeat or performs an action.

-• inactive — The agent has not been seen for a while but is still within a reasonable window
+• inactive — Not seen for a while but within a reasonable window

-• stale — The agent has not been seen for an extended period and may be offline or crashed
+• stale — Not seen for an extended period, may be offline

-When an agent's health status changes (for example, from stale to active after receiving a heartbeat), Mesh emits a lifecycle event through the Relay signal system.
-These events include the agent ID, name, previous status, current status, and timestamp.
+When an agent's health status changes, Mesh emits a lifecycle event through Relay's signal system.
 The DorkOS UI subscribes to these events to update the topology graph in real time.

 Storage

-Mesh stores its data in the consolidated DorkOS database at ~/.dork/dork.db, managed by Drizzle ORM.
-The database contains:
+Mesh stores its data in ~/.dork/dork.db, managed by Drizzle ORM:

-• Agent registry (agents table) — All registered agents with their manifests, project paths, namespaces, and health tracking fields
+• Agent registry (agents table) — All registered agents with manifests, project paths, namespaces, and health fields

-• Denial list (agentDenials table) — Paths that have been explicitly excluded from discovery
+• Denial list (agent_denials table) — Paths explicitly excluded from discovery

-• Rate limiting (rateLimitBuckets table) — Sliding-window rate limits per agent per minute
+• Rate limiting (rate_limit_buckets table) — Sliding-window rate limits per agent

-In addition to the database, each registered agent has a .dork/agent.json file in its project directory.
-This file is the portable representation of the agent's manifest — it survives database rebuilds and can be used to re-import agents via the auto-import mechanism during discovery scans.
+Each registered agent also has a .dork/agent.json file in its project directory.
+This file is the portable representation of the manifest — it survives database rebuilds and allows agents to be re-imported via auto-import during future scans.

 Relay Integration

-• Registration — When an agent is registered, a Relay endpoint is created and intra-namespace access rules are set up so agents in the same namespace can communicate immediately.
+• Registration creates a Relay endpoint and sets up intra-namespace access rules so agents in the same namespace can communicate immediately.

-• Unregistration — When an agent is removed, its Relay endpoint is cleaned up, and if it was the last agent in its namespace, the namespace-specific access rules are also removed.
+• Unregistration cleans up the Relay endpoint.
+If it was the last agent in its namespace, the namespace-specific access rules are removed too.

-• Lifecycle signals — Health status changes are broadcast as Relay signals on the mesh.agent.lifecycle.* subject pattern.
+• Lifecycle signals broadcast health status changes on the mesh.agent.lifecycle.* subject pattern.

-This tight integration means that once you register an agent in Mesh, it is immediately reachable through Relay without any additional configuration.
+Once registered, an agent is immediately reachable through Relay with no additional configuration.

 Next Steps